davidcharbonnier/gcp-bootstrap/README.md

     - for Gitlab, rename it to `.gitlab-ci.yml` and place it in the repository root
     - for Source Repositories, place it in `.cloudbuild/workflow.yaml`

-### Toggling features

-Some FAST features can be enabled or disabled using the `fast_features` variables.
-While this variable is not directly used in the bootstrap stage, it can instruct the following stages to create certain resources only if needed.

-The `fast_features` variable consists of 6 toggles:

-- **`data_platform`** controls the creation of required resources (folders, service accounts, buckets, IAM bindings) to deploy the [3-data-platform](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric/tree/master/fast/stages/3-data-platform) stage
-- **`gcve`** controls the creation of required resources (folders, service accounts, buckets, IAM bindings) to deploy the [3-gcve](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric/tree/master/fast/stages/3-gcve) stage
-- **`gke`** controls the creation of required resources (folders, service accounts, buckets, IAM bindings) to deploy the [3-gke-multitenant](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric/tree/master/fast/stages/3-gke-multitenant) stage
-- **`project_factory`** controls the creation of required resources (folders, service accounts, buckets, IAM bindings) to deploy the [3-project-factory](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric/tree/master/fast/stages/3-project-factory) stage
-- **`sandbox`** controls the creation of a "Sandbox" top level folder with relaxed policies, intended for sandbox environments where users can experiment
-- **`teams`** controls the creation of the top level "Teams" folder used by the [teams feature in resman](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric/tree/master/fast/stages/1-resman#team-folders).

 <!-- TFDOC OPTS files:1 show_extra:1 -->
 <!-- BEGIN TFDOC -->
 ## Files